 Discussion

-Population development 1993 – 2023
+We show that the Pomeranian population of Aquatic Warblers disappeared due to a combination of low productivity and insufficient survival, and that a reduction in mowing intensity that would have allowed second broods, and slightly higher survival may have been sufficient to retain the population.
+We further show that reinforcement alone will be insufficient unless the amount of available habitat is increased, and conservation measures are taken to increase survival and productivity by allowing second broods.

+In the context of the current extinction crisis, population reinforcements appear critical to prevent and mitigate local or global species extinctions (IUCN/SSC 2013; Bubac et al., 2019; Munstermann et al., 2021).
+However, our results indicate that reinforcement alone is insufficient to restore a viable population of the Aquatic Warbler in Pomerania.

-One aim of this study was to determine the demographic drivers behind the observed decline of the Pomeranian population of Aquatic Warblers during the last 30 years.
-Catastrophic events were not included in our simulations, although ongoing habitat loss until 2003 has certainly contributed to the fast collapse of the population (Flade et al., 2018).
-Large-scale drainage and increased land use intensity on fen mires drastically reduced available habitat (Tanneberger et al., 2011).
-The extent of habitat deterioration during that time period and in particular the impact on Aquatic Warbler populations is difficult to quantify.
-However, loss of suitable breeding habitat directly translates into demographic consequences.
-Our PVA suggests that the low numbers of Aquatic Warblers after 1997 are attributed to a reduction in the proportion of second broods or a reduction in reproductive output in general (Fig. 2).
+One aim of this study was to explore which demographic parameters contributed to the observed decline of the Pomeranian population of Aquatic Warblers during the last 30 years.
+Although ongoing habitat loss until 2003 has certainly contributed to the decrease of the population (Flade et al., 2018), large-scale drainage and increased land use intensity on fen mires drastically reduced available habitat (Tanneberger et al., 2011).
+Our population model suggests that the low numbers of Aquatic Warblers after 2003 can be partially attributed to a reduction in the proportion of second broods (Fig. 2).
 The majority of females are assumed to move to other breeding sites for the second brood (Dyrcz and Zdunek, 1993b; Schulze-Hagen et al., 1999).
-During the 1990s, ongoing habitat loss increased habitat fragmentation which possibly has limited movements between breeding sites.
-Additionally, mowing during the breeding season before July reduced the possibility for second breeding attempts and possibly also increased female mortality to some extent which also negatively influences population growth rate (Fig. 3).
+Ongoing habitat loss increased habitat fragmentation which may have limited movements between breeding sites.
+Additionally, mowing during the breeding season before July reduced the possibility for second breeding attempts and possibly also increased female mortality to some extent which also contributed to a negative population growth rate (Fig. 2).

-Under the current conditions, the Pomeranian population of Aquatic Warblers is likely to go extinct in the following years.
+Under the current conditions, the Pomeranian population of Aquatic Warblers is likely to go extinct immediately.
 In 2023, only one singing male was recorded.
-Despite conservation measures were implemented and habitat quality and extent increased in the 2000s, the population was probably already to small to recover on its own.
-In declined and isolated populations, population growth is more difficult because years with low survival can not be compensated by immigration (Dale, 2001; Border et al., 2017).
-Additionally, small populations are more susceptible to loss in genetic diversity, inbreeding effects and demographic stochasticity, which negatively affects population growth (Lacy 2000; O'Grady et al., 2006; Armstrong and Reynolds, 2011).
-Therefore, we conclude that for population restoration, translocations of individuals of other breeding sites are needed to avoid extinction of the Pomeranian population.
+Despite conservation measures (e.g. postponed mowing on breeding sites) implemented after 2008, the population would require an increase in the annual survival probability to persist.
+However, our model can only estimate apparent survival probability, which is affected by emigration.
+In small fragmented populations, for a species that is known to disperse widely among other suitable patches of habitat, it is entirely possible that our estimates of apparent survival probability are biased low by chronic emigration.
+Larger, and more contiguous habitat patches would facilitate a greater retention or even immigration rate of individuals, thus leading to an improved apparent annual survival probability.
+We are therefore somewhat optimistic that the 5% increase in apparent annual survival probability could be achieved without massive conservation investments along the entire flyway.

-Reintroduction scenarios
+Reinforcement and management scenarios